jackie-jia/cs1951a-final-project/README.md

 # Final Project
 This is the final project's master repo!
+In this project, we scraped historical cryptocurrency data and comment and post data from a crypto subreddit for hypothesis testing and training a machine learning model.
 Please use the following shortcut links to access the different components of the project.

 ## Data Deliverable ##